luketrusheim/dtmfdecoder/README.md

 ## Acknowledgments

-This project was developed as part of the *CPE 367 - Digital Signal Processing* course under the guidance of Dr. F. DePiero.
-The project incorporates concepts such as integer-based filter design, DTMF decoding, and ISI optimization.
+This project was developed as part of the *CPE 367 - Digital Signals & Systems* course under the guidance of Professor Wayne Pilkington.
+The files cpe367_sig_analyzer.py and cpe367_wav.py are courtesy of Dr. F. DePiero and were included as a part of this project.